jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * purchase frequency:
 * how many prodcuts did they buy?

-## Tableau Interactive Dashboard

-## Deep Dive Insights on Underperformance in Q4 2022.
+## Deep Dive Insights on Underperformance in Q4 2022

 > **Factors to consider**:
 > Electronic products, such as our top products - gaming monitors and latops -, have **a long lifespan** of at least 3-5 years.
-Hence,
+Hence,to boost sales,
-> whether existing customers stay active - by revisiting and buying different products - and introducing new customers to our
+> whether **existing customers** stay engaged - by revisiting to **buy different products** - and attracting **new customers** to our
-> platform is crucial. (how to keep them engaged and have them revisit when needed. it's not amazon where you can buy groceries and
-> everything at one place. it's not everyday needs.)
+> platform is crucial.

 #### Hypothesis 1.
 Were existing customers no longer active over time?
-* Long purchase hiatus between last purchase and January 1, 2023: 78.9% of customers hadn't purchased anything since at least 24 months ago.
+* Long purchase hiatus between last purchase and January 1, 2023: 79% of customers hadn't purchased anything since at least 24 months ago.
       (table?)
 * Declining repeat purchase rate over the years: 20% (2019) > 19% (2020) > 18% (2021) > 15% (2022).
-* Low variety-seeking customer behavior: 94.6% of our customers only purchased one unique product and 5.2% two unique products.
+* Low variety-seeking customer behavior: 95% of our customers only purchased one unique product and 5% two unique products.

     <details>
     <summary><sub>Click to expand</sub></summary>